Online Submissions

 - Checklist for Reporting Results of Internet E-Surveys (CHERRIES)

-Volume: up to 6,000 words (all sections of the file)
+Volume: up to 6,000 words (all manuscript sections)

-For randomised clinical trials, the editorial staff recommend pre-registering the study protocol (e.g. on clinicaltrials.gov) and posting the raw data in public repositories.
+For randomised clinical trials, the editorial staff recommend pre-registering study protocol (e.g. on clinicaltrials.gov) and posting the raw data in public repositories.

 Suggested guidelines: